 “Income is not the opposite of poverty, dignity is’ J. Novogratz

-By valuing the worth in others we have been able to create so much with so little.
+By valuing the worth in each other we have been able to create so much with so little.
 We truly believe this is an attractive way of addressing all social justice issues and we are so grateful to our collaborators and supporters who have helped bring our ‘art of dignity’ to market.
-We prefer to say that our work helps to support a ‘dignified life’ for people.
+We prefer to say that our work helps to support a dignified life for people.
 It is time to move the dialogue surrounding ‘living wages’ into the much greater arena of creating systems that acknowledge the inherent dignity of all.
 Our PeaceMaker embodies the art of dignity.